top of page

 Bio

-Carolina Baldomá lives and works immersively in the landscape of the Argentine Pampas.
-Her artistic practice explores the relationship between humans and nature through the concepts of coexistence and synchronicity.
+Carolina Baldomá is a visual artist who lives and works in the Argentine Pampas.
+Her practice explores the relationship between humans and nature, grounded in the concepts of coexistence and synchronicity.
+It moves across photography, video, and process-based image-making, developed through site-specific and performative approaches where visual production emerges through direct interaction with the landscape.

 bottom of page